Update: The 19/20 NBA Season restarts on July 30th in the Disney Bubble in Orlando, Florida.

 Small Forward is a good position to pay up for.
-Elite SF’s like Lebron James and Kevin Durant can go off for 50+ FDP in a given night.
+Elite SF’s like Lebron James and Giannis can go off for 50+ FDP in a given night.
 If you fade these guys, then your lineup is usually done for the night.
 Punting at SF is pretty risky so I usually will take 1 or 2 elite options to protect this position.

 PF (Power Forward)

 Power Forward is a great position to choose 1 stud PF like Anthony Davis then pair him up with a solid punt option.
 The reason is power forwards usually play under the basket and don’t have to move much to score or rebound.
 A minimum salary guy can easily pick up 8 points and 8 rebounds on an average night.

 We don’t want to punt both positions unless you plan to pay up for PG.
 Be careful with PF’s entering the lineup due to a starter’s injury.
 If he is a typical bench player, he won’t get much usage.
 I prefer playing guys that always get minutes because there is a lot less variance in NBA than any other daily fantasy sport.

 I like to roster a stud center like Demarcus Cousins or Dwight Howard.
 Simply because centers are a thing of the past in the NBA.
 Most of them have low usage rates and don’t score or rebound a lot.